jermainewatkins22/azure-network-protocols/README.md

 <img src="https://i.imgur.com/IxRBOmL.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create 2 Virtual Machine (VM) one running Windows 10 and name it "VM1".
 The other running Linux(Ubuntu) and name it "VM2".
-Select the  Resource Group and Vnet you createdwhen you made VM1.
+Select the  Resource Group and Vnet you created when you made VM1.
 </p>
 <br />